 Hiking trails around Lake Louise

 There are several hiking trails around Lake Louise that offer fantastic views.
 My favourite hikes were the Lakeshore trail (an easy and very popular 4km round hike that walks along the shore of the lake) and the Fairview Lookout.
 The Fairview Lookout hike is a 2km round hike that gives you an INCREDIBLE areal view of the lake and the Fairmont Chateau from the viewpoint.
 Both offer insanely gorgeous views of the mountains and lake.

-The 7km roundtrip trail to Lake Agnes teahouse is a very popular trail although you don’t actually get to see much of the lake as the trees are in the way.
-To access the trail turn right at The Fairmont Chateau and you will see the signs for the trail.
+The 10km roundtrip Big Beehive Hike is a very popular trail too.
+To access the trail turn right at The Fairmont Chateau and you will see the signs for the trail, as well as to the Lake Agnes Teahouse.
 Reward yourself with some tea and lunch when you reach the teahouse, which is super cute.
 It has no running water or electricity and in June at the beginning of the season supplies are flown in by helicopter and fresh food is brought up the trail daily by the staff.
 To read more about all the best hiking trails to do around Lake Louise and Banff National Park click here.

 If horseriding is your thing, I was told it is much better to do it at Lake Louise (with Brewster Adventures) and not at Bow Valley.
 The views are much better, however of course it is a lot more expensive, with a half day excursion costing over $150CAD.
 But if it’s something you really want to do, and you have the time for it, I’m sure it’s absolutely worth it!